spryker/docker-sdk/docs/02-development-usage/01-mount-options.md

 The structure below is just a reference.
 We encourage you to add subsections, change or swap the provided sections if needed.
 :::

-### How to select a mount option for development?
+### Selecting a mount mode for development

-Depending on your operating system, choose one of the mount options in the table.
+Depending on your operating system (OS), choose one of the mount options in the table.

 | Mount option |        MacOS            | Linux              | Windows (WSL1)          | Windows (WSL2)     |
 |--------------|-------------------------|--------------------|-------------------------|--------------------|